alfredoperez/website-posts/clitn86ix000b0amk2t72gu9r.md

 The first two things that come to mind, are the creation of helper methods and Cypress commands to make it faster to access stories.

 We were so inspired by some of the commands in [this repository](https://github.com/NicholasBoll/cypress-storybook).
-We decided to make our own version of the methods.
+We decided to make our version of the methods.
 Namely, the Cypress commands `visitStorybook` and `loadStory` to go to a specific story and the helper method `executeStoriesImageTests` to take screenshots of all the stories for a component.

 Here is an example of how we use them: